 Despite the growing reach of digitized resources, it is worth remembering that best alternative to on-site inspection of manuscript material will usually be found in the large and still-expanding collections on microfilm.
 Since 1990, Adam Matthew Publications, for example, has made the filming of historical and literary mss. a specialty, including Harriet Martineau's papers in Birmingham, the Margaret Oliphant papers at the NLS, and the Browning, Eliot, Thackeray and Trollope mss.held by the British Library.
 With research travel so expensive, it's always worth checking to see if materials like these are available on microfilm or cd-rom through Inter-Library Loan.

 Increasingly, specialized databases of archival materials are bringing together location information for particular subject categories.
 One example is MUNDUS, a guide to missionary collections in the United Kingdom that is particularly rich in 19th-century materials.
-Others include the Medical Archives and Manuscripts Survey undertaken by the Wellcome Trust, as well as the Hospital Records Database created jointly by the Wellcome and the National Archives.
+Others include the Medical Archives and Manuscripts Survey undertaken by the Wellcome Trust.

 The National Archives, occupying the stunning quarters in Kew once known as the Public Record Office, now oversees the whole of the governmental documentary heritage of the United Kingdom, consolidating under one heading what had been the PRO and the Historical Manuscripts Commission.
 The Archives' fine website should be the first online port of call for general enquiries about where to find government records.
 (See especially the leaflet and map as well as the jazzy animated guides.)
 Since this consolidation took place in 2003, some of the resources one used to be able to access online through the PRO or HMC sites have changed addresses; if you follow a dead link from elsewhere, go to the National Archives page and look around to see if the same resource has moved.
 The website also offers guidance about how to search the collections to see what records may be downloadable in digital form.